NADIA NOVA

 if you like what some other vn/manga/anime/story does copy it and smash these inspirations together to make your own thing. save pictures and lines you see that get you inspired if you need inspiration and references for your own story. everything in this world is inspired by other things someone else has made. its not stealing unless you get absurd and download someone elses game and take out half the assets and put them in your own game and pretend you didnt

-if you have interest do yourself a favour and make a vn. as far as game development goes its one of the most accessible options out there . ren'py is an amazing engine having all the vn necessities already in place since that allows you to just focus on the story and not have to worry about setting things up yourself and scrambling with advanced code unless you really want to. you can get so far just writing "how to do x in renpy" to google
+so if you have the interest and motivation and love visual novels, do yourself a favour and make a vn. as far as game development goes its one of the most accessible options out there. ren'py is an amazing engine having all the vn necessities already in place since that allows you to just focus on the story and not have to worry about setting things up yourself and scrambling with advanced code unless you really want to. you can get so far just writing "how to do x in renpy" to google

 now open up this renpy quickstart guide in a new tab. dont read it yet. read it after completing the rest of this page. read it when you have your script open in front of you and youre wondering how to do something